 However, there are local guides who can accompany you on hikes such as those to Šmarna Gora.
 All can be booked from the Tourism Office in the heart of Ljubljana Old Town at Adamič-Lundrovo nabrežje.

-Cycling activities in Ljubljana – The Marshes and Lake Podpeč
+Cycling Day Trips From Ljubljana – The Marshes and Lake Podpeč

 I met cycle guide master, Tine who runs various half and full day biking tours from cultural, culinary and high adventure.
 He’s sparky, fun and full of facts to accompany the natural sights.
 I went to the Iški Vintgar Gorge tour, extending it to a full day in a 20km+ round-trip, through Slovenian countryside, typical villages, and stopping off at gorges, lakes, national parks and waterfalls.